PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

     - Later on, When Mike adds one new subtask in the above parent task where Braden is `Responsible`: Only Branden will get notification about the Parent task assigned to him.
 No notification for subtask.

-    - When Mike deletes the parent task: Chelsea, Branden and Keith get one notification for the parent task is deleted.
+    - When Mike deletes the parent task: Chelsea and Keith get one notification for the parent task is deleted.
+(Here I have assumed that Keith's subtask is Open and Branden's subtask is Completed)

     - When Branden completes the subtask and marks it as done: Only Mike gets notification about subtask is completed.